-I help leaders identify where AI can create real value, reducing unnecessary work, improving focus, and freeing people to spend more time on the judgment, creativity, and problem-solving that matter most.
+I help leaders identify where AI can create real value.
+Reducing unnecessary work, improving focus, and giving people more time for judgment, creativity, and problem-solving.

 Throughout my career, I've worked across business, consulting, and technology teams, often acting as the connective tissue between stakeholders who care about the same outcomes but speak very different languages.